Human rights in Oman: Rights of refugees and asylum seekers

 Oman has a system in place for helping refugees and asylum seekers, but owing to its tight border controls there are few such persons asking for help.
 Oman is not a party to the 1951 UN Convention relating to the Status of Refugees or its 1967 Protocol, and does not protect persons from being returned to countries where they are in danger.
 In 2010 alone, hundreds of individuals from nearby countries who tried to enter Oman illegally were returned to their homelands.

 Rights of persons under arrest

-According to the United States State Department in 2011, Omani law prohibits arbitrary arrest and detention, and the government generally observed these prohibitions.
+According to the United States Department of State as of 2011, Omani law prohibits arbitrary arrest and detention, and the government generally observed these prohibitions.
 The police academy program includes training in human rights.
-Police do not have to secure a warrant before taking a suspect into custody, but within 24 hours of such an action the public prosecutor must either make a formal arrest or release the individual, who cannot be held in pretrial detention without a court order.
-According to the United States State Department in 2011, authorities respected these rights in practice, although foreigners who are suspected of being in Oman illegally are occasionally held without charge until their immigration status can be ascertained.
-There is a bail system, and defendants can choose their own lawyers, or be provided with public defenders if necessary.
+Police do not have to secure a warrant before taking a suspect into custody, but within 24 hours of such an action, the public prosecutor must either make a formal arrest or release the individual, who cannot be held in pretrial detention without a court order.
+Authorities respected these rights in practice, although foreigners who are suspected of being in Oman illegally are occasionally held without charge until their immigration status can be ascertained.
+There is a bail system, and defendants can choose their own lawyers or be provided with public defenders if necessary.